 Independent research carried out every year, helps us understand the impact The Big Lunch is having across the UK.
 Here's some of what we found out...

+It attracts people from all walks of life, with 70% of attendees saying that The Big Lunch is a good way of bringing people with different views and outlooks together.
 Every single Big Lunch is different, and it really does reach into every type of community.

 Although not officially a fundraiser event, many Big Lunches hold raffles, cake sales or donation boxes.
 In 2021, a whopping £7.4million was raised at Big Lunch events, the majority of which (77%) is for local charities or causes, staying with the communities who need it.

 The Big Lunch showcases the importance of community connections with 7 million attendees saying that The Big Lunch helped them feel less lonely.
 80% said that it helped cheer people up, and 66% said it helps bring people from different ethnic backgrounds together.

 The Big Lunch empowers communities to have agency and take action, with 75% of attendees saying they're more likely to get involved in community activities after attending a Big Lunch, and 72% saying they would get more involved in voluntary work.

 We're so proud of the impact The Big Lunch has made to communities right across the UK in the last 13 years. it provides a simple platform from which other things can grow, from informal friendships, fun, and conversations on the day, to tackling broader issues that may affect a street or neighbourhood.